"The goal is to promote education that works for every child, by ensuring they have access to books to achieve their full potential."

 By providing access to books, we can ensure equal opportunities to disadvantaged children, to achieve an inclusive and effective learning environment for all.

 WE RECYCLE USED BOOKS TO DRIVE LITERACY

 1 million Books

 By maximizing recycling of used books to empower disadvantaged children, we can save over 10 million dollar annually in terms of funding to provide textbooks in underserved communities.

-"With the Support of our Volunteers, We can Empower Millions of Disadvantaged Children to Overcome Education Inequality, to Help Bridge the Huge Literacy Gap.
+"With the Support of our Volunteers, We can Empower Millions of Disadvantaged Children to Bridge the Huge Literacy Gap.

 "Volunteers do not necessarily have the time, they just have the heart." - Elizabeth Andrew.

 (Lessons About The Power of Access to Books as a Learning Opportunity)

 Watch as a 13-year old Malawian boy, sneaks into library, after being thrown out of school.

 From the books, he eventually learned how to build the windmill that saved his village from famine.